 1. Shibuya + Harajuku

-Best neighbourhood to stay in Tokyo for nightlife
+Where to stay in Tokyo for first time visitors looking for nightlife

 Shibuya is one of the best neighbourhoods to stay in Tokyo for first-timers.
 Close to major attractions, Shibuya offers convenient access, minimising subway time and simplifying navigation.
 It is touristy, lively and colourful.
 Dotted with colourful skyscrapers, fun 3D advertisements on LCD screens, along with trendy bars and restaurants.